 Outdoor growing is much cheaper, mainly because the sun is doing the heavy lifting for you.
 Meaning no initial investment in lighting accessories or a higher energy bill.

-Outdoor growing is less reliable, less private, and more unsafe for your plants.
+However, outdoor growing is less reliable, less private, and brings more danger to your plants.

 Photo by Kaya Blaze Kelley for Herb